muehlefeldt/unity-machine-learning/docs/run-log.md

 * Why is the ep length not reducing as predicted?
 * Problem with the observation size?
 Move the setting of the size to awake()?

+## 1182
+* Same as 1181 but with build and longer.

+## 1183
+* Same as 1182.
+With user monitoring.
+No build.
+* Terminated with error.
+Awake() and sensor input size?

+## 1184
+* Awake() with sensor size setting introduced.
+* Otherwise as 1183.
+User monitoring.

 * Next: Introduce the decoy.
 * Think about the staged process again!